 Wide tow sources can increase efficiency.
-Alternatively, a combination of high-density spreads and wider towing of sources can offer a cost-effective method achieve denser spatial sampling and to improve near offset distribution.
-By tuning the configuration, both shallow and deeper targets may be optimally imaged.
+Alternatively, a combination of high-density spreads and wider towing of sources can offer a cost-effective method to achieve denser spatial sampling and improve near-offset distribution.
+By tuning the configuration, both shallow and deeper targets can be optimally imaged.

 Marine seismic source arrays are traditionally towed between the innermost two streamers.
 The resulting CMP-surface-coverage-per-sail-line is sometimes referred to as the 'brush'.
 The width of this coverage brush corresponds to half the width of the streamer spread and the brush grows wider with increasing source separation.
 Consequently, the sail-line separation can be increased to gain efficiency.
 However, wider source separation introduces a pattern of zero-fold sublines centered around the sail-line boundaries, this needs to be accommodated for by data reconstruction in signal processing and imaging.

 Improved Near Offsets

 If the sail-line separation is not adjusted but is based upon the nominal sail-line separation for ‘conventional’ source towing, then the zero-fold sublines are mitigated by the fold contributions from the sublines of the adjacent sail lines in an interleaved manner.